Trinity: Old Testament

-The Old Testament has been interpreted as referring to the Trinity in many places.
-One of these is the prophecy about the Messiah in Isaiah 9.
-The Messiah is called "Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace."
-Some see this verse as meaning the Messiah will represent the Trinity on earth.
+Another of these places is Isaiah 9, where, if interpreted to be about the Messiah, the Messiah is called "Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace".
+Some Christians see this verse as meaning the Messiah will represent the Trinity on earth.
 This is because Counselor is a title for the Holy Spirit (John 14:26), the Trinity is God, Father is a title for God the Father, and Prince of Peace is a title for Jesus.
 This verse is also used to support the Deity of Christ.